waseemingly/tp/docs/UserGuide.md

 Here are the explanations behind the formatting we use through this guide.<br>

 * Words in `grey blocks (like these)` usually represent any of the following:
-    1. Text used in commands, such as `add-developer`
+    1. Text used in commands, such as `add-developer`.
-    2. Keys on your keyboard like `Enter`
+    2. Keys on your keyboard like `Enter`.
-    3. File names such as `CodeContact.jar`
+    3. File names such as `CodeContact.jar`.
        <br>
 <div markdown="block" class="alert alert-info">
 :bulb: This is a blue box.
 It can be used for additional tips or more useful information.